-- This M&E plan modifies the delivery schedule for the Impact Evaluation Reports previously established by the CPUC.
-As energy storage projects are currently planned to absorb 75% of all SGIP project incentives going forward, this M&E plan requires annual updates on the impacts of storage, while accounting for all SGIP project impacts on the existing biannual schedule. - This plan did not originally require a Cost Effectiveness Study for PY 2016-2020 because SGIP was presumed to continue in its current structure until the end of PY 2020, obviating the need for an additional study.
-With the passage of SB 700 (2018) and its extension of SGIP through 2025, we revise this plan to include cost effectiveness/market transformation studies for storage and generation projects in 2019 to inform Commission decisions on annual collections for PYs 2020-2024, incentive levels, and other program modifications. - Renewable Fuel Use Reports (RFUR) continue to be required.
+- Renewable Fuel Use Reports (RFUR) continue to be required.
 As before, the RFURs are to be created annually and are due in August of each year.
-However, to maximize the ability to use the RFURs in a timely fashion to sanction those SGIP participants that do not meet renewable fuel use requirements, the RFUR shall include an analysis of renewable fuel use data collected through June 30th of the year the report is delivered.
-Furthermore, due to the data quality and uncertainty issues identified in the 25th RFUR, the cost analysis performed in the RFUR is no longer required. - A draft Market Transformation Study from 2015 is still under review by Energy Division.
-The Cost Effectiveness/Market Transformation study to be completed in 2019 should update aspects of the 2015 study to inform SB 700 implementation and other program modifications.
-The Final Program Summary should also include a Market Transformation component.
+However, to maximize the ability to use the RFURs in a timely fashion to sanction those SGIP participants that do not meet renewable fuel use requirements8, the RFUR shall include an analysis of renewable fuel use data collected through June 30th of the year the report is delivered.
+Furthermore, due to the data quality and uncertainty issues identified in the 25th RFUR, the cost analysis performed in the RFUR is no longer required. - A draft Market Transformation Study is still under review by Energy Division.
+A new market transformation study is therefore not required at this time.
+However, the Final Program Summary should include a Market Transformation component.
 More detail about that component appears below. - New annual administrative review reports and biannual fiscal audit reports are required.